 Like many freelance website designers, I use the WordPress content management system (CMS for short) to build websites.
 In this article, I’m going to explain what WordPress is, and give my 5 reasons to use WordPress.

 What is WordPress?

 Everything you see on a website – the text, logos, images, videos and downloadable files – is content, and a website needs software to manage this content.

-WordPress is just one of many different CMS platforms which can be used to build websites.
+WordPress is just one of many different CMS platforms that can be used to build websites.

 You’ve probably seen adverts for WordPress alternatives like Squarespace or Wix.
 With so many options to choose from, then why choose WordPress?

-There are many reasons why, but I’m going to focus on the 5 key reasons.
+There are lots of reasons to use WordPress, but I’m going to focus on the 5 key ones.

 1: WordPress is open-source